 - Compiling and documenting information on our operations and analyzing their effectiveness.

 - Disseminating information on our projects and their impact for both the academic community and wider audiences.
 We share both successes and failures.

-- Taking action and contributing to violence prevention in tangible ways.
+- Taking action and contributing to political violence prevention in tangible ways.

-PPP seeks to facilitate a context-sensitive approach that is designed and executed by local citizens to prevent political violence in West Africa and Central America.
-Further, we disseminate information about our approach and impacts to provide resources for as many scholars and practitioners as possible.
+PPP seeks to facilitate a context-sensitive approach that is designed and executed by local citizens and leaders to prevent political violence in their communities.